vbookshelf/Offline-PDF-Redactor/README.md

 ## Notes
 - Before starting redaction it's a good idea to do a test export to ensure that you are happy with the quality and with the file size, because the exported file size will be much larger that your original pdf.
-- Try to draw boxes with generous margin around the text to ensure that a sliver of the original content does not remain visible.
 - Always do a visual double-check of the final exported file before sharing.

 <br>